EliAlas11/nr1copilot/nr1-main/render_deployment_guide.md

 For more details, see the main README.md.

-# This file is obsolete after migration to Python/FastAPI.
-The deployment guide references Node.js/JavaScript and is no longer relevant.
+# This document is obsolete.
+The backend is now implemented in Python using FastAPI.
+For deployment, use the Dockerfile and render.yaml provided for Python, not Node.js.
+All instructions should reference Python/FastAPI only.